JodyMurray/PetFriends/README.md

 - The Moments walkthrough was used as a guide for this project, it served as a major help in creating this site.
 - My mentor at Code Institute - Martina Terlevic.
 - Keiron Chaudhry, a fellow student and great support!

+- Extra big thank you to Code Institute for this entire course, it's been a great journey so far, the tools and support provided during this course were amazing!

 ## **Sources**